 Rice Vinegar – A Brief:

 Derived from either rice or rice wine, rice vinegar is used as a condiment in Asia and other continents extensively.
 Since its acidity quotient is lower than other types of vinegar, it is not suitable for preserving and pickling foods.
-However, it is used extensively as a condiment with salads and several meat based dishes.
-Rice vinegar adds a subtle flavour to the dishes, but it also offers you a number of health benefits.
+However, it is used extensively as a condiment with salads and in cooking several meat-based dishes.
+Rice vinegar adds a subtle flavor to the dishes, but it also offers you a number of health benefits.

 It is available in several varieties.
 Broadly speaking, there are two types of rice vinegar – unseasoned and seasoned.
 For maximum benefits, you need to use the unseasoned variant.
 There is a sweet rice wine named mirin that contains alcohol, but it is different from rice vinegar.